aaronbush/aaronbush/README.md

 Hello there 👋.

 I am a software engineer with expereince in the financial industry and streaming media.
-I enjoy exploring new programming languages and digger deeper into functional programming and its impact to system design.
+I enjoy learning new functional programming languages and exploring their impact to system design.

 - 🌱 I’m currently exploring:
   - Kotlin